 You must provide us with certain information when you import food.
 Find out how and what to lodge.

-We may require foreign government certificates for certain foods.
+We may require foreign government certificates for certain food.
 See where these arrangements apply.

-We inspect and test imported food to check it is safe and compliant under the Imported Food Inspection Scheme.
-This depends on the food safety risk.
+We inspect and test imported food intended for sale to check it is safe and compliant under the Imported Food Inspection Scheme.
+The frequency of inspection and testing depends on the food safety risk of the food imported.